suguruwataru/alpha-gamma/README.md

 so since alpha blending works on physical light, it works on any linear RGB colorspace.
 However, the operation preserving property only holds when operations are all linear.
-For any color data produced through non-linear operations from phyisical light intensity, alpha blending is not designed to work, and directly applying alpha blending to them is undefined behavior.[^no-non-linear-alpha] This includes color data in the gamma, sRGB, and many other colorspaces.
+For any color data produced through non-linear operations from [linear RGB colorspaces](#linear-color-space), alpha blending is not designed to work, and directly applying alpha blending to them can be said to be undefined behavior.[^no-non-linear-alpha] This includes color data in the gamma, sRGB, and many other colorspaces.

 [^no-non-linear-alpha]: And no, [even if both color data are from the same colorspace](https://www.luoruiyao.cn/blog/the-ultimate-guide-to-alpha-compisition),